J-Puls/domain-destroyer/README.md

 # domain-destroyer
 A modern spin-off of the timeless Desktop Destroyer game developed by Ing.
-Miroslav Nemecek
+Miroslav Nemecek, written for the web.